thewoolleyman/boxbuilder/README.markdown

 _boxbuilder\_remote\_build\_ami script_
 =======================================

+**WARNING: It is YOUR RESPONSIBILITY to ensure that any EC2 resources which boxbuilder creates are automatically shut down.
+If you do not YOU WILL BE CHARGED BY AMAZON UNTIL THEY ARE SHUT DOWN.
+See the detailed warning at the top of this README.**

 'boxbuilder\_remote\_build\_ami' is run from any bash shell.
-It allows you to run 'boxbuilder\_build\_ami' on a remote box without logging in to it.
-It issues remote SSH commands to do the following:
+It allows you to run 'boxbuilder\_build\_ami' on a remote box without logging in to it:

-* Download the Amazon EC2 API and AMI tools to your local filesystem
+* Download the Amazon EC2 API tools to your local filesystem
-* Automatically start an EC2 instance using your EC2 account and credentials (which you are required to obtain and specify)
+* Automatically start an EC2 instance (called the 'builder instance') using your EC2 account and credentials (which you are required to obtain and specify)
-* Upload your credentials to the instance
+* Upload your credentials to the builder instance
-* Download and run 'boxbuilder\_remote\_build\_ami' on the instance
+* Issue remote SSH commands to download and run 'boxbuilder\_remote\_build\_ami' on the builder instance (which then builds your AMI, see documentation for 'boxbuilder\_build\_ami')

 ----

 The contents of the 'boxbuilder\_config' variable should be Bash commands to export and override boxbuilder config variables.
-It is directly evaluated by the 'boxbuilder\_remote\_build\_ami' script; and is also passed on to be evaluated before 'boxbuilder\_build\_ami' is run in on the remote EC2 utility instance.
+It is directly evaluated by the 'boxbuilder\_remote\_build\_ami' script; and is also passed on to be evaluated before 'boxbuilder\_build\_ami' is run in on the remote EC2 builder instance.
 See the documentation of the config options and other scripts for more details on 'boxbuilder\_config'.

     boxbuilder_config="export override_variable1=value; export override_variable2=value"